gul-cpp/gul17/README.md

 compilers.

-This is not the recommended way to use GUL, but you can use the script `tools/single_gul` to create such a complete header file (without Catch2).
+This is not the recommended way to use GUL, but you can use the script `tools/single_gul` to create such a complete header file.

 ## Testing <a name="Testing"></a>